-The wrong-way vehicle driver and the driver of the church van both died at the scene.
-Five other van passengers were transported to a Winslow medical center for treatment, where they remain hospitalized.
+The wrong-way vehicle driver and the church van driver both died at the scene.
+Five other van passengers were transported to a Winslow medical center for treatment, where they remained hospitalized.

-While all the facts are not yet known, the church Facebook post says an elderly man with dementia drove for five miles going the wrong way on I-40 before the crash occurred.
-The investigation into the wrong way crash is ongoing at this time.
+While all the facts are not yet known, the church Facebook post says an older man with dementia drove for five miles going the wrong way on I-40 before the crash occurred.
+The investigation into the wrong-way crash is ongoing at this time.

 Capozzi wrote that one of the passengers remained in a medically induced coma Sunday.
-Another individual suffered a broken femur and shattered pelvis, and a third had internal bleeding, she said.
+Another individual suffered a broken femur and shattered pelvis, and a third had internal bleeding.
 The fourth passenger had multiple breaks in her hand and ankle, while the fifth suffered a broken femur, Capozzi said.

 Our condolences go to the families who lost loved ones in the crash.